Moderator: Emily Wolfe, MSW, LCSW

 Director of Health Promotion, Medical University of South Carolina

-Steward Sill, MS
+Stewart Sill, MS

 Senior Health Advisor Health Promotion & Consumer Engagement Strategic Solutions & HOPE Team, IBM Watson Health